ToshioCP/Gtk4-tutorial/src/sec28.src.md

 ![Column View](../image/column_view.png){width=11.3cm height=9cm}

 If you click the header of a column, then the whole lists are sorted by the column.
-If you click the header of another column, then the whole lists are sorted by the newly chosen column.
+If you click the header of another column, then the whole lists are sorted by the newly selected column.

 GtkColumnView is very useful and it can manage very big GListModel.
 It is possible to use it for file list, application list, database frontend and so on.